Search

 Tennis elbow is the common term for a painful elbow disorder.

 The pain from tennis elbow comes mainly from injured or damaged tendons near the elbow.
 Tendons are strong bands of tissue that connect muscles to bones.
 When repeatedly stressed or overused, tendons can become inflamed and degenerate.
-This results in a painful condition called tendinopathy, the medical term for disorder of a tendon.
+This results in a painful condition called tendinopathy, the medical term for a disorder of a tendon.
 Tennis elbow is simply a specific type of tendinopathy that occurs in a particular part of the elbow.

 Damaged tendons can occur on either side of the elbow.
 When it happens on the outside of the elbow, which is most common, it is called tennis elbow.
 When it happens on the inside, it is called "medial epicondylitis" or "golfer's elbow."